-conduct and award an indirect free-kick.
-9 If after a referee has awarded a free-kick a player protests violently by using abusive or foul language and is sent off the field, the free-kick should not be taken until the player has left the field.
+9 If after a Referee has awarded a free-kick a player protests violently by using abusive or foul language and is sent off the field, the free-kick should not be taken until the player has left the field.

-10 If, during the half-time interval, a player strikes an opponent or behaves in an ungentlemanly manner towards the referee, he shall be debarred from taking any further part in the match, and shall not be replaced.
+10 If, during the half-time interval, a player strikes an opponent or behaves in an ungentlemanly manner towards the Referee, heshall be dealt with as if the offence were committed on the field of play, and shall not be replaced.

-11 If two players of opposing sides should be outside the boundary of the field of play and one intentionally trips or strikes the other, the ball being still in play, the referee shall stop the game and caution or send off the guilty player according to Law XII.
-The game shall be restarted by the referee dropping the ball, in conformity with Law VIII, at the place where it was in play at the moment the game was stopped.
-12 If, in the opinion of the referee a goalkeeper intentionally lies on the ball longer than is necessary, he shall be penalised for ungentlemanly conduct and
+11 If two players of opposing sides should be outside the boundary of the field of play and one intentionally trips or strikes the other, the ball being still in play, the Referee shall stop the game and caution or send off the guilty player according to Law XII.
+The game shall be restarted by the Referee dropping the ball, in conformity with Law VIII, at the place where it was in play at the moment the game was stopped.
+12 If, in the opinion of the Referee a goalkeeper intentionally lies on the ball longer than is necessary, he shall be penalised for ungentlemanly conduct and

-(a) be cautioned and an indirect free-kick awarded to the opposing team;

-(b) in case of repetition of the offence, be sent off the field.
+- (a) be cautioned and an indirect free-kick awarded to the opposing team; - (b) in case of repetition of the offence, be sent off the field.

-Any player leaving the field during the progress of the game (except through accident) without the consent of the Referee. shall be deemed guilty of ungentlemanly conduct and shall be dealt with accordingly.
-14 The offence of spitting at opponents, officials or other persons, or similar unseemly behaviour shall be considered as violent conduct within the meaning of section (n) of Law XII.
+13 The offence of spitting at opponents, officials or other persons, or similar unseemly behaviour shall be considered as violent conduct within the meaning of section (n) of Law XII.